platformsh/platformsh-docs/docs/src/increase-observability/logs/forward-logs.md

 Log forwarding is available for Grid and {{% names/dedicated-gen-3 %}} projects.
 For {{% names/dedicated-gen-2 %}} projects, see how to [log remotely with `rsyslog`](../../dedicated-gen-2/architecture/options.md#remote-logging).

-Logs to stdout are forwarded.
+Logs to stdout and stderr are forwarded.
 Logs in files can't be forwarded.

 To enable log forwarding in a project, you need to be a [project admin](../../administration/users.md).